arackaf/customize-cra/contributing.md

        └── utility functions that the customizers rely on (like 'getBabelConfig')
 ```

+## Committing code

+This project enforces conventional commit messages via [`commitlint`](https://github.com/conventional-changelog/commitlint).
+See [this summary](https://www.conventionalcommits.org/en/v1.0.0-beta.4/#summary) for more information on how to write a commit message that follows the rules.

 ## Opening a Pull Request

 Please open all Pull Requests against the `master` branch.
 If your Pull Request has breaking changes, open against the `next` branch instead.